-- a) Become familiar with the layout, services and features of the rated premises; - b) Confirm that documentation provided for the assessment is accurate, complete and up-to-date; - c) Check that all required spaces have been included in the NLA; - d) Check for inclusions in and exclusions from the rated area calculation and energy and water coverage (as appropriate); - e) Confirm energy and/or water sources; - f) Count computers (for Tenancy and Whole Building ratings);
+- a) Become familiar with the layout, services and features of the rated premises. - b) Confirm that documentation provided for the assessment is accurate, complete and up to date. - c) Check that all required spaces have been included in the NLA. - d) Check for inclusions in, and exclusions from, energy and water coverage (as appropriate). - e) Check floor configuration. - f) Assess Rated Hours and Occupancy for functional spaces. - g) Count computers for Tenancy and Whole Building ratings.

-The Rules - Energy and Water for Offices | Version 4.1 Chapter 3 | Key concepts and procedures
+Chapter 3 | Key concepts and procedures

-- g) Visit plant rooms and switch rooms to ensure that all relevant equipment is covered under the meters included in the rating; and - h) Resolve any other issues that arise.
+- h) Visit plant rooms to ensure that all relevant equipment is covered under the meters included in the rating. - i) Resolve any other issues that arise.